pbloem/cleartxt/README.md

 ## My website is not that important.
 There are no payments and security is not crucial.

-That makes your site a prime target for attack.
-Users reuse passwords.
-If I get access to your database:
+That makes your site a prime target for attack. **Users reuse passwords.**f I get access to your database:

  1. I will get an email address and a password for each user.
  2. If any of them use the same password for their email as for your site, I can access their email.